syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ---
-title: Schedule - Customization
+title: Customization in ASP.NET WebForms Schedule Control | Syncfusion
 description: This section explains how to customize working hours, date, appointment window and their features of the Syncfusion ASP.NET Web Forms Schedule component.
 platform: aspnet
 control: schedule
 documentation: ug
 keywords: customization, work hours, appointment window, display hours, Query cell info
 ---
-# Customization
+# Customization in ASP.NET WebForms Schedule

 The Scheduler can be customized in various aspects like -